-- 2) Human3.6M: is the most commonly used indoor dataset for the 3D human pose estimation tasks.
-Following the same policy of the previous method [14], the 3D human pose in Human3.6M is adopted as a 17-joint skeleton, and the subjects S1, S5, S6, S7, S8 from the dataset are applied during training, the subjects S9 and S11 are used for testing.
+2) Human3.6M: is the most commonly used indoor dataset for the 3D human pose estimation tasks.
+Following the same policy of the base method [14], the 3D human pose in Human3.6M is adopted as a 17-joint skeleton, and the subjects S1, S5, S6, S7, S8 from the dataset are applied during training, the subjects S9 and S11 are used for testing.
 The two commonly used evaluation metrics (MPJPE and P-MPJPE) are involved in this dataset.
 In addition, mean per-joint velocity error (MPJVE) is applied to measure the smoothness of the prediction sequence.

-We also compute the variance (VAR.) of MPJPE between action categories to evaluate the stability. - 3) MPI-INF-3DHP: is a recently proposed large-scale dataset, which consists of three scenes, i.e., green screen, nongreen screen, and outdoor.
+3) MPI-INF-3DHP: is a recently proposed large-scale dataset, which consists of three scenes, i.e., green screen, non-green screen, and outdoor.
 By using 14 cameras, the dataset records 8 actors performing 8 activities for the training set and 7 activities for evaluation.
-Following the works [21], proposed network adopt the MPJPE (P1), percentage of correct keypoints (PCK) with 150mm, and area under the curve (AUC) results as the evaluation metrics.
+Following the works [21], the proposed network adopts the MPJPE (P1), percentage of correct keypoints (PCK) with 150mm, and area under the curve (AUC) results as the evaluation metrics.